 Bella Snow (The Snowflake Princess) Jack Frost and Isabella Hoops (Snowflake Kid) lit up the street.

 The street performers who appeared early in the evening were just appetizers in the live entertainment feast to come.
-The street acrobats and live Fire Show were by Isabella Hoops Entertainment, an organization propelled by a local Toronto girl with a big imagination and a unique business performing her acrobatic arts for large crowds, and on that night, a whole town.
+The street acrobats and a live fire show were by Isabella Hoops Entertainment, an organization propelled by a local Toronto girl with a big imagination and a unique business performing acrobatic arts for large crowds, and on that night, a whole town.

 At the start of the event, Isabella and her crew walked the main street for an hour.
 She played the Snowflake Kid by wearing a platinum blond wig while dressed in a stunning blue jumper embossed with white lace snowflakes.
 If that wasn’t enough, she spun around inside a glow-in-the-dark hula hoop gracefully orbiting Jack Frost who juggled glowing snowballs.
 Together these two talented entertainers sauntered the length of the festival performing their stunts to create crowds in front of all participating retailers.
 It was sensational because the skill on display was World class.